-The legal system in the United States can be described as a 'runaway train,' and for good reason.
+The legal system in the United States can be described as a "runaway train," and for good reason.
 It seems no one is interested in personal responsibility and who is actually liable.
 If there is an injury then of course someone else must be liable and they should have to pay.
-Anyone but me!

-And if your camp can be a target for a lawsuit no doubt you will be sued.
-But why should you and your camp's insurance be prejudiced when the risk of that lawsuit, and its defense and ultimate payment, can easily and rightfully be put back on the responsible party?
+If your camp can be a target for a lawsuit no doubt you will be sued.
+Why should you and your camp's insurance be prejudiced when the risk of that lawsuit, and its defense and ultimate payment, can easily and rightfully be put back on the responsible party?
 The answer is - it shouldn't!

-Over the years we have found again and again that camps are very good at protecting their kids and running their programs.
-That is a great way to reduce lawsuits from your parents.
-But there are myriad third parties whose actions or inactions can cause you legal troubles.
-Any outside vendor or contractor you hire can be a source or legal liability: building contractors & trades, transportation companies, food service providers, arborists, rafting outfitters, propane companies, ropes course installers & trainers, and any of the other dozens of third parties you use to help operate your camp.
+Over the years, we have found again and again that camps are very good at protecting their campers and running their programs.
+Although that is a great way to reduce lawsuits from camp parents, there are myriad of third-parties whose actions or inactions can cause you legal trouble.
+Outside vendors or contractors can be a source of legal liability: building contractors & trades, transportation companies, food service providers, arborists, rafting outfitters, propane companies, ropes course installers & trainers and any of the other dozens of third-parties you use to help operate your camp.

 Our view has always been that if you hire an outside professional, that professional should come with all the tools they need to complete the job.
-And one of these tools is a signed contract spelling out their duties & responsibilities and proper insurance.
+One of these tools is a signed contract spelling out their duties, responsibilities and proper insurance.

-Step one is a proper contract signed by both parties.
-In addition to the usual terms, when you are paying others for a job or service there should be a strong indemnity/hold harmless agreement in your favor to the fullest extent allowed by law.
-This is step one in transferring risk of loss by contract from you to them.
-With a well drafted hold harmless clause, the other party is agreeing to defend you in the event of a suit arising out of their negligence.
-But few people have the financial resources or the desire to simply assume that liability on their own.
+Step-one is a proper contract signed by both parties.
+In addition to usual terms, when you are paying others for a job or service there should be a strong indemnity/hold harmless agreement in your favor to the fullest extent allowed by law.
+This is step-one in transferring risk of loss by contract from camp to them.
+With a well-drafted hold harmless clause, the other party is agreeing to defend you in the event of a suit arising out of their negligence; but few people have the financial resources or the desire to simply assume that liability on their own.

-This is where critical step two comes in.
+This is where critical step-two comes in.
 The contract must also have a detailed insurance clause that makes their insurance step in and stand behind that financial commitment to protect not only the contractor or vendor, but your camp as well.
-Why would you want to put a large six or even seven figure claim against your own insurance when that loss should rightfully be defended and paid for by the responsible third party who actually did the work that caused the claim?
+Why would you want to put a large six or even seven-figure claim against your own insurance when that loss should be rightfully defended, and paid for, by the responsible third-party who actually did the work that caused that claim?

-This is routine procedure in American business today and even more so as court awards continue to skyrocket.
-In fact most insurance companies, worried that their insureds will not follow these simple and cost free steps, are now looking at their clients use of outside third parties and if they are getting signed contracts and evidence of proper insurance.
-If they are not, they may not be considered well managed insureds and pose an unnecessary risk to themselves and their insurers.
+This is routine in American business today and even more so as court awards continue to skyrocket.
+In fact most insurance companies, worried that their insureds will not follow these simple and cost-free steps, are now looking at their clients' use of outside third-parties and if they are getting signed contracts and evidence of proper insurance.
+If they are not, they may not be considered well managed Insureds and pose an unnecessary risk to themselves and their insurers.